soumyadipdas37/finescoop.github.io/source/_posts/moment_man_in_patriot_prayer_hat_is_shot_dead_in_portland_amid_clashes_with_blm_and_trump_fans.md

 Medics and police officers stand over the unidentified man who was shot dead in the street in Portland on Saturday night

 Medics tried unsuccessfully to save the man, who was shot on the corner of Southwest 3rd Avenue and Alder Street

+A man has been shot in downtown Portland.
+Ambulance and police are attending. pic.twitter.com/lKjPO2bbLK

 Girl swept up in the air by kite during Taiwan's festival